 |

-During the last week, solar activity was low.
-Eight sunspot regions (AR4099-AR4100, AR4105-AR4115) were on the visible disk without any M-calss and above flares produced.
-The F10.7 index ranged from 115 sfu to 142 sfu.
+During the last week, solar activity was at moderate levels on 19 Aug and low levels on the rest time.
+Nineteen active sunspot regions (AR4169, AR4171-AR4172, AR4175, AR4177, AR4179-AR4192) were on the visible disk with one M-class flare produced on 19 Aug.
+The F10.7 index ranged from 114 sfu to 123 sfu.
 No solar proton event occurred.
-Due to the effects of a coronal hole high speed stream and the CME on 3 Jun, the geomagnetic activity reaching minor storm level for 3 hours and active levels for 9 hours on 7 Jun.
-Due to the effect of another coronal hole high speed stream, the solar wind speed reached a peak of about 510 km/s and the geomagnetic activity reached active levels for 12 hours during 8-9 Jun.
-Due to the effects of another coronal hole high speed stream and the CME on 8 Jun, the solar wind speed reached a peak of about 500 km/s and the geomagnetic activity reached minor storm levels for 12 hours and active levels for 18 hours during 11-12 Jun.
-It was quiet to unsettled for the rest of time.
-The greater than 2 MeV electron flux at geosynchronous orbit reached minor storm levels on 6 Jun. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class flares.
-Due to the effects of the CME on 8 Jun and another recurrent coronal hole high speed streams, the geomagnetic field is expected to reach isolated active to storm levels during 13-14 Jun, and be quiet to unsettled for the rest of the time. | Published: 2025-06-13 06:30 UTC Forecaster: 042/029 | |
+Due to the effect of the recurrent coronal hole high speed stream, the solar wind speed reached the peak of 680 km/s and the geomagnetic field reached minor storm levels for 3 hours and active levels for 12 hours on 19-20 Aug.
+It was at quiet to unsettled levels for the rest of the time.
+The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels on 15-17 Aug. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class flares.
+Due to the effect of the recurrent coronal hole high speed stream, the geomagnetic field is expected to reach isolated active levels on 25-26 Aug.
+It will be mainly quiet to unsettled for the rest of the time. | Published: 2025-08-22 06:30 UTC Forecaster: 042/012 | |

-During the last week, solar activity reached moderate levels on 20 Jun and low levels for the rest of time.
-Ten sunspot regions (AR4111, AR4114-AR4122) were on the visible disk with two M-calss flares produced.
-The F10.7 index decreased from 130 sfu to 117 sfu.
-No solar proton event occurred.
-Due to the effects of a coronal hole high speed stream, the solar wind speed reached a peak of about 780 km/s and the geomagnetic field reached minor storm levels for 3 hours and active levels for 21 hours during 25-26 Jun.
-It was quiet to unsettled for the rest of time. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class flares.
-Due to the continuous effect of the recurrent coronal hole high speed stream, the geomagnetic field is expected to reach isolated minor storm levels on 27 Jun.
-Due to the effect of another recurrent coronal hole high speed stream, the geomagnetic field is expected to reach isolated active to minor storm levels during 1-2 Jul.
-It will be mainly quiet to unsettled for the rest of the time. | Published: 2025-06-27 06:30 UTC Forecaster: 016/042 | |
+During the last week, solar activity was moderate on 5-6 Sep, and low for the rest of time.
+Thirteen active sunspot regions (AR4197, AR4199, AR4201-AR4202, AR4206-AR4207, AR4210-AR4216) were on the visible disk with two M-class flares produced.
+No solar proton event levels happened.
+The F10.7 index decreased from 149 sfu to 115 sfu.
+Due to the effect of the recurrent coronal hole high speed stream and CME of 4 Sep, the solar wind speed reached a peak value of 670 km/s, the geomagnetic field was at minor storm levels for 3 hours, active levels for fifteen hours on 6 Sep.
+The geomagnetic field was at moderate storm levels for 3 hours, active levels for twelve hours on 8-11 Sep, it was quiet to unsettled levels for the rest of time. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class flares.
+The geomagnetic field is expected to be mainly at quiet to unsettled levels with isolated active to minor storm levels on 13-15 Sep due to the effect of the recurrent coronal hole high speed stream. | Published: 2025-09-12 06:30 UTC Forecaster: 026/012 | |

 |